 Zuckerberg Breaks Silence, Promises To Protect Facebook Community

+Zuckerberg said one area that could be regulated on the Internet is ad transparency.

+"People should know who is buying the ads that they see on Facebook and you should be able to go to any page and see all the ads that people are running to different audiences," he said.

-Facebook CEO Mark Zuckerberg issued a lengthy post Wednesday on his personal Facebook page promising to protect the data of platform users.
+The interview came after Zuckerberg had issued a lengthy post Wednesday on his personal Facebook page promising to protect the data of platform users.

 He said Facebook will provide users with tools to show who has access to their data and how it is shared.
 Facebook will also "restrict developers' data access even further to prevent other kinds of abuse."